 Bi-weekly PCEP System Integration meetings are held to monitor and determine appropriate resolution for systems integration issues.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
-Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South

-San Francisco Station Project is ongoing.
+Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
 There is coordination with the Tunnel Modification Project, PG&E construction of the Interconnection to TPS-2, and the CEMOF upgrades as well.
+A new future project requiring coordination was discussed this month - Replacement of the Guadalupe River Bridge on the southern end of the alignment.
 Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
 The Systems Integration meeting has been re-focused to track and coordinate issues between PCEP and the overall agency (JPB).
 This was done to avoid task overlap with the JPB Rail Activation Committee.
 A smaller "breakout" group is meeting to determine and track what testing and with which resources will need to be coordinated among the various contracts and suppliers.
 This "Testing and Commissioning Meeting" is the primary interface to the PCEP Design-Build Team at this time.
+Work to define dependencies for completion of Segment 4 (Intermediate Milestone #1) is ongoing with the Testing & Commissioning discussion.
 This group will report back to the System Integration meeting group with their findings.